 Day 2: 09:00 – 13:00

 The next stop – Zoloty Vorota Metro Station.
-We simple can’t not mention this place since it’s truly a piece of art.
+We simply can’t mention this place since it’s truly a piece of art.
 You can find this station on the Green line, next to the city’s famous Golden Gates.
-The station is decorated with massive chandeliers, mosaics and columns.
-The art and architecture of the station depicts the Kievan Rus’ era.
+The station is decorated with massive chandeliers, mosaics, and columns.
+The art and architecture of the station depict the Kievan Rus’ era.
 Every corner of Zoloty Vorota Metro Station has something unique… According to Yuliya, The Daily Paragraph listed this station as one of the most beautiful in Europe.

 “This is a true Central Park of Kiev”, – that’s how our local Alex presents our next spot – Shevchenko park.
-The park is located in the centre of the city, right opposite the Taras Shevchenko National University of Kiev.
-The name of the park was given in honour of Taras Shevchenko, a well-known Ukrainian writer and poet.
+The park is located in the center of the city, right opposite the Taras Shevchenko National University of Kiev.
+The name of the park was given in honor of Taras Shevchenko, a well-known Ukrainian writer, and poet.
 The park is a really popular venue amongst locals and particularly amongst chess-players since there are lots of tables with painted chessboards.
 The park is a cozy place to walk around, grab some coffee and snacks from food carts or simply rent a bike or segway (if you are too lazy for walking).
-Sometimes various local events take place at Shevchenko Park: concerts, dancing contests and even festivals.
-Also, Alex stongly recommends to try out some delicious pancakes outside the Taras restaurant, near the playground.
-His personal favourite is a pancake with condensed milk.
+Sometimes various local events take place at Shevchenko Park: concerts, dancing contests, and even festivals.
+Also, Alex strongly recommends to try out some delicious pancakes outside the Taras restaurant, near the playground.
+His personal favorite is a pancake with condensed milk.
 Mouthwatering!

 Day 2: 13:00 – 19:00